-The Department of Georgia Main Street Program originated from the National Trust for Historic Preservation.
-In 2003, Hapeville was the only city in Georgia to receive Main Street designation.
+The Georgia Main Street Program originated from the National Trust for Historic Preservation.
+In 2003, Hapeville was the only city in Georgia to receive Main Street Designation.

 Main Street City

 As a designated city, Hapeville receives technical assistance and resources from the Georgia Department of Community Affairs (DCA), which assist the City in their efforts to build a stronger local economy through revitalization of the downtown area.
 Such technical assistance and advice designed to stimulate downtown revitalization are provided to designated cities through a variety of public/private partnerships.

 Hapeville's Main Street Board of Directors

-The Main Street Board of Directors is comprised of local residents and representatives from major businesses and organizations.
-Also, three committees have been established to each focus separately on design, promotion and economic restructuring.
+The Main Street Board of Directors is comprised of local residents and representatives from businesses and organizations.
 To apply for Board service, please complete the Board Application for Service and return to the Economic Development Department at City Hall - 3468 North Fulton Avenue.

 Hapeville's Main Street Meeting Dates

-The Main Street Board of Directors hold monthly meetings on the third Monday of each month at 6:00 pm in City Hall.
+The Main Street Board of Directors hold monthly meetings on the second Wednesday of each month at 6:00 pm in City Hall.
 Please check the City Meetings Calendar for up-to-date listings.